OjageTech/hallza/README.md

 This folder consists of a configuration file where we store environment variables in config.js.
 We will use this file to set up multi-environment configurations in your application.

 ### Services Folder
-This folder will be added if we use redux in your project.
+This folder is added because we use Redux.
 Inside it, there are 3 folders named actions, reducers, and constant subfolders to manage states.
 The actions and reducers will be called in almost all the pages, so create actions, reducers & constants according to pages name.

 ### Utils Folder
 Utils folder consists of some repeatedly used functions that are commonly used in the project.
-It should contain only common js functions & objects like dropdown options, regex condition, data formatting, etc.
+It contains only common ts functions & objects like dropdown options, regex condition, data formatting, etc.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.